publiccodenet/blog/_posts/2023-11-06-notes-from-community-call-2-november-2023.md

 ### Notes

 First we talked a bit about what maturity might mean for a standard and when it could be too early to call it production ready.
-As mentioned in the background, we aimed for it to be used by at few codebases first, and formalizing that in an ambition might radiate proper intent for others.
+As mentioned in the background, we aimed for it to be used by at few codebases first, and formalizing that in an ambition might radiate proper intent to others.
-It was also suggested that, ideally, one would even leave some time after the codebases fully comply without requirements being changed or repealed to ensure that they were well enough formulated.
+It was also suggested that, ideally, one would even leave some time after the codebases fully comply without requirements being changed or revoked to ensure that they were formulated well enough .

 Secondly, we came in to a meta question of why even aim for a version 1.0 release.
-While the number is not critical per se, it is a strong signal, especially when adhering to semantic versioning, that it is a product ready to be used.
+While the number is not critical per se, it is a strong signal, especially when adhering to semantic versioning, that a product is ready to be used.
 So there is no external pressure, but more of a wish from the community to be clear about what stage the Standard for Public Code is at.
 This also led into a subdiscussion about how to apply semantic versioning for a standard in terms of defining what its public API is.
-We think this aspect is already addressed, but may follow up with more documentation on our thoughts about that, and if it seems to have some general value, also publish a blog post on that topic.
+We think this aspect is already addressed, but may follow up with more documentation on our thoughts about that, and if it seems to have some general value, also publish a blog post.

 Another aspect we discussed was more technical thresholds for moving it into 1.0.
 For example, it might be useful to look at a 1.0 release in terms of what we *don't* want in there.
-By that we meant listing criteria as; the standard should have no critical issues, or, there should be no requirements conflicting with each other etc.
+By that we meant listing criteria like 'the standard should have no critical issues', or 'there should be no requirements conflicting with each other', etc.
 That way, we can almost get a "countdown" to a release that is objective rather than subjective.
 However, we feel quite confident that our last year's issue pruning sessions, and the four years of development of the standard, to the best of our knowledge, have already addressed the examples that we could come up with.